iloveican/UIButton-Blocks/README.md

      To do this, you must:
 1. Copy the relevant .m and .h files from the UIButton+Blocks src folder into your project
 2. If prompted to create a "bridging header", you should do so.
 If not prompted and if you don't already have a bridging     header, add one.
-    (For more information on temporary and in-memory databases, read the sqlite documentation on the subject: http://www.sqlite.org/inmemorydb.html)
 3. In your bridging header, add a line that says:

     ```objc